CineNexa/cinenexa-extension-docs/README.md

 For more info on Extensions, visit here: [Developer](https://www.cinenexa.com/developer/)

 **Cinenexa has no way to verify the legality of the extensions, you develop.
-It is your responsibility to abide by the respective laws.**
+It is your responsibility to abide by the respective laws.
+For more info, see our [Terms & Conditions](https://www.cinenexa.com/terms-conditions/)**

 ## Intro
 An extension is a REST Api, providing movie/show streams to CineNexa app.